-Their dozen known children were Eliza A. Gaumer, Rachel Bell, Margaret Bainter, Hannah Gaumer, Abraham Gaumer, Lyman Gaumer, Mary A. Bainter, Adam Gaumer, Solomon Gaumer, Samuel Gaumer, Malinda Werts and Riley Gaumer.
-Sadly, daughter Eliza died young in about 1819 and daughter Hannah at the age of five in 1820.
-While the eldest of the surviving children, Rachel outlived them all, into her 101st year.
+Their baker's dozen of known children -- born over the sweep of years between 1819 and 1836 -- were Eliza A. Gaumer, Rachel Bell, Margaret Bainter, Hannah Gaumer, Abraham Gaumer, Lyman Gaumer, Mary A. Bainter, Adam Gaumer, Solomon Gaumer, Samuel Gaumer, Malinda Werts, Riley Gaumer and Jacob Gaumer.

 Initially, the newlyweds resided on a farm near Gilbert, a community near the Muskingum River about seven miles southwest of Adamsville, Salem Township, Muskingum County.
 Jacob was considered "a noted hunter of the day," said J. Hope Sutor's 1905 book Past and Present of the City of Zanesville and Muskingum County, Ohio.

-In about 1811, Jacob and Elizabeth were charter members of the newly forming church congregation in Adamsville known as New Hope Evangelical Lutheran Church.
+In about 1811, Jacob and Elizabeth became charter members of the newly forming church congregation in Adamsville known as New Hope Evangelical Lutheran Church.
 Jacob's parents and brother Daniel and his wife also were inaugural members.